WesUnwin/three-game-engine/README.md

 # GameObject Classes
 A GameObject type can also be (optionally) associated with a GameObject sub-class.

-Call game.registerGameObjectClasses() to link your javascript GameObject class to a type of
+Use game.registerGameObjectClasses() to link your javascript GameObject class to a type of
 GameObject:

 ```